Biggest fuck up?

-My main regret is not stepping out of my ‘comfort zone’ sooner and allowing preconceptions of the working world, and the paradigms I had about my own career, manifested itself as a mindset.
-The mindset that only working for a company with significant resources would help me progress my career.
+My main regret is not stepping out of my ‘comfort zone’ sooner.
+I allowed my preconceptions of the working world and the paradigms I had about my own career to manifest as a mindset.
+The mindset was that only working for a company with significant resources would help me progress in my career.

 Part of that mindset was, thinking a move could give me the progression that I craved.
 It happened on a few occasions where I made the mistake of leaving a role to get the progression that was promised, being met with unrealistic expectations and a lack of support only to be stuck with another thankless task.

 How did I fix it?
 By taking a few risks, moving into sideways roles, going freelance and eventually becoming a business owner.
 I learned that allowing [mostly unqualified] others dictate how you should do your job will never yield any progress.
 And NOTHING is more important than your own mental health.

 The vilification of “sales” not only as a role but also as a function.
 Creative industries are full of immense snobbery about “the S word”.

 The irony is sales are generally the ultimate goal.
 Especially when you work in an industry that is geared towards encouraging people to spend money on stuff.
 It’s not a dirty job, it’s just very tough.